 Last Updated: 29th April 2021

-Conor McGregor, arguably one of the most recognised and famous faces in world sport, is due to return to the UFC octagon for the first time in over a year.
+Conor McGregor, arguably one of the most recognised and famous faces in world sport, is set to return to the UFC octagon once again this weekend for the first time in a year.

-The popular Irishman, who made his UFC debut in 2013, has 21 professional wins and four losses in MMA to his name, and he’ll be hoping to improve on the Conor McGregor fight record with victory against Poirier, having first defeated him back in 2014.
+The popular Irishman, who made his UFC debut in 2013, has 22 professional wins and four losses in MMA to his name, and he’ll be hoping to improve on the Conor McGregor fight record with victory against Poirier, having first defeated him back in 2014.

 Ahead of his UFC return, we take a look at McGregor’s career in the octagon to date.

 McGregor’s incredible career stats and facts

-McGregor shot to UFC stardom in 2013 as he made his debut in the biggest organisation in MMA, winning by a vicious knockout in Stockholm, Sweden against the tough Marcus Brimage.
+‘The Notorious’ shot to UFC stardom in 2013 as he made his debut in the biggest organisation in MMA, winning by a vicious Conor McGregor knockout in Stockholm, Sweden against the tough Marcus Brimage.

-‘The Notorious’ then went on a run of six successive victories in the organisation, including triumphs over current featherweight titleholder Max Holloway, Brazilian competitor Diego Brandao, experienced challenger Dustin Poirier, the oversized Dennis Siver, American grappler Chad Mendes and all-time 145lbs legend Jose Aldo.
+‘The Notorious’ then went on a run of six successive victories in the organisation, including triumphs over current featherweight titleholder Max Holloway, Brazilian competitor Diego Brandao, experienced challenger Poirier, the oversized Dennis Siver, American grappler Chad Mendes and all-time 145lbs legend Jose Aldo.

 McGregor then faced the first setback of his career when he came up against bitter American rival Nate Diaz, losing via a second-round submission in one of the biggest draws in UFC PPV history.
 The Irishman ran out of steam in the second round after battering his foe around in the first, as he was forced to tap out from a solid rear-naked choke.

 In typical McGregor style, though, he bounced back in what was one of the best MMA fights in history, gaining a points decision win over Diaz and earning rematch revenge over his former conqueror.